localstack/snowflake-docs/content/en/user-guide/snowflake-drivers/index.md

 ## Node.js Driver

 The Snowflake Node.js driver facilitates connecting to Snowflake and executing operations on Snowflake databases using Node.js.
-Use this driver to link to the LocalStack Snowflake emulator for testing Snowflake integration.
+Use this driver to link to the Snowflake emulator for testing Snowflake integration.

 To install the Snowflake Node.js driver, execute the following command: